rhkoly/coursera/README.md

 # coursera
-This repo contains assignments and project from coursera
+This repo contains assignments and project from coursera.
+I will use this repo for educational and training purposes.